Nerkonda Paarvai: Music

 The soundtrack album is scored by Yuvan Shankar Raja in his first collaboration with director H. Vinoth.
 All the songs were released as singles.
 The soundtrack rights for the movie were acquired by Zee Music Company.

 Reception

 Box office

-The film has done very well in Tamil Nadu and in Chennai.
+The film has done average in Tamil Nadu and in Chennai.
 It grossed ₹ 6.70 crore in the first five days in Chennai itself.
 The film collected ₹45 crore in Tamil Nadu in 4 days and ₹70 crore worldwide in opening weekend.
 It collected ₹72.5 crore in Tamil Nadu, ₹4.1 crore in Karnataka, ₹1.95 crore in Kerala and ₹20.5 crore overseas.
-The Times of India published that Nerkonda Paarvai made ₹181.45 crore worldwide, whereas Firstpost stated that the film ended its run with ₹108 crore worldwide.
+The Times of India published that Nerkonda Paarvai made ₹181.45 crore worldwide, whereas Firstpost stated that the film ended its run with ₹108 crore worldwide.The film entered ₹100 crore crore club in 4 days.